top of page

 St. Paul’s Church of Palmer

-has been a cornerstone of the greater Palmer community since 1860!
+has been part of the greater Palmer community since 1860, offering a place of worship, reflection, and care across generations.

-Founded on the grace-filled message of the Apostle Paul and the inclusive spirit of early Universalist worship, our church has compassionately served the needs of the community for over 160 years.
+Rooted in the grace-filled message of the Apostle Paul and the inclusive spirit of early Universalist faith, our church has sought to serve the community with compassion for more than 160 years.

-At St. Paul’s, our vision is to offer vibrant worship through inspiring music, guided meditation, thoughtful prayer, a welcoming community, and meaningful messages drawn from the Bible and other sacred and inspirational writings.
-Our hope is to meet the ever-evolving needs of our community by sharing God’s love and compassion with all who seek it.
+Today, we seek to offer worship that is thoughtful and life-giving, shaped by music, guided meditation, reflective prayer, a welcoming community, and meaningful messages drawn from the Bible and other sacred and inspirational writings.
+Our hope is to respond to the evolving needs of our time by sharing God’s love and compassion with openness and humility.

-If you seek a church that embraces you as you are—without seeking to change your understanding of God, faith, tradition, spirituality, or reality—perhaps St. Paul’s is the place for you.
-We offer insights and experiences from diverse perspectives, inviting deeper, broader, and more meaningful spiritual growth.
+If you are seeking a church that embraces you as you are — without asking you to change how you understand God, faith, tradition, spirituality, or the nature of reality — you may find a spiritual home here.
+We offer space for exploration, insight, and experience drawn from diverse perspectives, inviting deeper and more meaningful spiritual growth.

 There is a Place for You Here !